 Please do not be tempted to change your kitten’s diet too soon, continue feeding the kitten whatever it was eating before as changing homes is stressful for the kitten and continuity of feeding is very important at this time.
 If you do want to change it, wait until the kitten has settled in and is eating well, and then introduce the new food gradually over 6 or 7 days.

-Vaccination: Your kitten has been vaccinated at 8 and 12 weeks, and will next be due at 16 weeks.
-(Date shown on your certificate) Your kitten then needs a booster at 12 months.
+Vaccination: Your kitten has been vaccinated at 8 and 12 weeks, if required a third vaccination can be given at 16 weeks.
+Your kitten then needs a booster at 12 months.
 Studies have shown that you can now safely leave your vaccinations to about every 3 years (unless you require the services of a boarding facility).

 Worm Control: Kittens are wormed at 4, 6 and 8 weeks and will be due at 12 weeks of age, then every 3 months.